 - Some find that tea is much easier on their stomach

 Even then, the strength of the tea will not be the same as the amount of mushrooms used to make it.
-Generally, people making magic mushroom tea will use about 20% to 25% more mushrooms than they would usually want, since some of the psilocybin will remain in the mushrooms, rather than the tea.
+Generally, people making mushroom tea will use about 20% to 25% more mushrooms than they would usually want, since some of the psilocybe will remain in the mushrooms, rather than the tea.

-Powdered Magic Mushroom Capsules, Popular With Microdosers
+Powdered Mushroom Capsules, Popular With Microdosers

-Powdered magic mushrooms are relatively easy to make.
-You’ll recall that we mentioned earlier that dehydrated mushrooms are a prerequisite for many different methods of preparation and consumption, and this is especially so for powdered magic mushrooms.
+Powdered mushrooms are relatively easy to make.
+You’ll recall that we mentioned earlier that dehydrated mushrooms are a prerequisite for many different methods of preparation and consumption, and this is especially so for powdered mushrooms.

 One begins by drying the mushrooms first—fresh mushrooms wouldn’t make much of a powder!
 Once dry, the mushrooms are placed into a mortar and crushed with a pestle until a fine powder is created.
 This powder can then be added to other recipes (such as some of the food items we’ll discuss below), or added to an empty gel capsule.

-In common parlance, gel capsules like this are often called magic mushroom scooby snax, since they look a bit like miniature dog treats (although they should never be given to an animal).
+In common parlance, gel capsules like this are often called mushroom scooby snax, since they look a bit like miniature dog treats (although they should never be given to an animal).

-One of the biggest benefits of powdering and encapsulating magic mushrooms is that other compounds can be added to the mixture; herbs and extracts are popular among naturalists, such as ginger or tryptophan.
+One of the biggest benefits of powdering and encapsulating mushrooms is that other compounds can be added to the mixture; herbs and extracts are popular among naturalists, such as ginger or tryptophan.

-Generally, around 0.5 grams of dried and powdered magic mushrooms will fit into a capsule (although capsules of different capacities are available).
+Generally, around 0.5 grams of dried and powdered mushrooms will fit into a capsule (although capsules of different capacities are available).
 This may be too much for a light microdosing experience, or too little, depending on the users preferences.
 Generally with capsules, “less is more”, since the idea is to have a finer degree of control over dosage.

-As a final note, powdered magic mushrooms in capsules is beneficial for storage purposes.
+As a final note, powdered mushrooms in capsules is beneficial for storage purposes.
 Just like dried whole mushrooms, capsules can last for a very long time when stored properly—away from heat, light, and moisture.

-Magic mushroom extracts (sometimes called tinctures) are exotic, but more adventurous psychonauts may wish to explore this unconventional but interesting method of taking hallucinogenic mushrooms.
+Mushroom extracts (sometimes called tinctures) are exotic, but more adventurous psychonauts may wish to explore this unconventional but interesting method of taking hallucinogenic mushrooms.